boisgera/leap/Don't panic!.md

 🐍 Exit
 --------------------------------------------------------------------------------

-In Python you can call the function [sys.exit] to terminate a program and provide an error message (and status).
+In Python, the function [sys.exit] terminates a program and provides an error message (and status).

 For example the Python program `kthxbye.py`